thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 No werewolf could have a man ride its back
 ```

 Take those four strange sentences, and pass them to an embedding model.
-It creates an index of "shit" for each one.
+It creates an index of "shit" for each one. #wrong

 So if I search for "mammal that loves sand", given the trained model, it would likely rank the sentence about a camel the highest.